-What will it take to compete and innovate in a data-driven environment?
-Check out KPMG's Better data, better decisions to learn more.
-Frontiers in Finance | 46 COVER STORY innovation translates into lower valuations which leads to lower profitability and less room for investing into innovation.
+Cover story Platforms fueling growth Accelerating innovation Cryptoassets and CBDCs innovation translates into lower valuations which leads to lower profitability and less room for investing into innovation.
 It is a deadly cycle.
 KPMG's work suggests there are three broad areas where most real estate and construction players are struggling.
 The first is in the identification of new ideas and opportunities.
 In this area, our report provides a comprehensive resource.
 We have an online tool that allows you to target specific technologies, regions, innovations and value chain components from among the 742 different and unique innovations featured within the report.
-KPMG firms also work with clients to develop their own ideas, sometimes by challenging their entire organisation to crowd-source and collectively enrich new ideas, or by hosting innovation challenges to help collect and test solutions.
+KPMG firms also work with clients to develop their own ideas, sometimes by challenging their entire organization to crowd-source and collectively enrich new ideas, or by hosting innovation challenges to help collect and test solutions.
 The second big challenge is in quickly moving from pilots and proof of concepts to scaled solutions.
-For the most part, this is about designing a tailored innovation process that fits your organisation.
+For the most part, this is about designing a tailored innovation process that fits your organization.
 It requires new approaches like design thinking, Lean start-up and scaled agile.
-It will also require leaders to patiently bring along their colleagues, create a culture and organisational capability of innovation and inspiring them along the way by helping them experiment with technologies and test new business models while also verifying customer demand.
+It will also require leaders to patiently bring along their colleagues, create a culture and organizational capability of innovation and inspiring them along the way by helping them experiment with technologies and test new business models while also verifying customer demand.
 The third big area where most companies struggle is in turning their investments and solutions into measurable and sustainable value.
 In part, this is about being able to measure the results of innovation by determining the brand, business and/ or cultural value of each project.
 It also requires leaders to stay on top of the latest trends, technologies and start-ups that are active in their areas and that fit into their innovation strategies.
 Those on the leading edge may want to focus their ideation efforts on underexposed themes in order to uncover new sources of value.
 Time to deliver The real estate sector had limited disruption and innovation over the past 20 years.
 But all that is about to change.
 And it is expected to change quickly.
 The pressure to innovate is coming from all parts of the value chain: users demand it; regulators are expecting it; investors are rewarding it; operators need it; and property managers and brokers depend on it.
 Are you doing enough to deliver it?
-Contributors